 Why do we experience so much anger when we prefer calm in our lives?

 Five main wounds are at the root of this anger: betrayal, rejection, abandonment, humiliation and injustice.
 As long as the wounds are not healed by true forgiveness, they will remain open wounds.
-It will hurt every time someone or some situation comes along to awaken or touch that old wound.
+It will hurt every time someone or some situation comes along to awaken or touch that issue.
 The bigger the wound, the more open the wound, and the stronger the anger.

 An illusion

 When we believe we are experiencing anger towards another person, it is an illusion.
-In reality, it is always face to face.
+In reality, it is always towards ourselves.
 Unconsciously, we are angry at ourselves for not having taken care of our wounds.
-We are angry at ourselves for having let ourselves be fooled, for not having been able to express ourselves or make our demands clearly or for not having been able to assert ourselves without accusing the other.
-When we are in our heart, we do not blame the other.
-We can express ourselves calmly by putting ourselves in the other person’s shoes.
-At the soul level, we know that we attract these people and situations to help us become aware of what we have left to deal with.
-In fact, we are angry because we are angry at ourselves for not staying in our hearts, that is, for really being ourselves.
-It is only when we are truly ourselves that we feel good.
+We are angry at ourselves for having let ourselves be fooled, for not having been able to express ourselves or demand clearly or for not having been able to assert ourselves without accusing the other.
+When we are connected to our heart, we do not blame the other.

 Different reasons to get angry!